AngelaLoftus/tech-blog/README.md

 - WHEN I am idle on the site for more than a set time
 - THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

+## Important Links
-## Link to Deployed Application on Heroku
+* Link to Deployed Application on Heroku
+* Link to Github Repository
+*

 ## Contact Me
 * Name: Angela Loftus